trademachines/trademachines-it-principles/README.md

 ### Assure Scalability
 Our business grows fast, so we make sure that our infrastructure never becomes the bottleneck.

-### Practice Independent (yet Guided Approach) - Talented People
-We know why we do things, we decide how to approach them and deliberately practice our skills.

-### Take/Make Data Driven Decisions
+### Make Data Driven Decisions
 We base our decisions on data rather than beliefs.

 ### Measure Cost Efficiency
 Find the correct balance between cost and value.

 ### Care About Our Customers
 Our success depends on our clients' happiness.
-We feel responsible for providing quality outcome, even though we don't have direct contact with customer.
+We feel responsible for providing quality outcome.

+### Constantly learning
+We don't know everything.
+Thats why constantly learning is important to us.

 ## Architectural

 ### AWS First
+We prefer AWS Services over self-hosted over self-built solutions to keep us focused on our domain.

 ### Immutable Architecture
-To avoid snowflakes, do not change your services replace them entirely by a new version.
-Optimize for rebuilding not for repairing
+To avoid snowflakes, do not change your services replace them.
+Optimize for rebuilding not for repairing.

 ### Decoupled Architecture
-If a service is not available, it's impact on other services should be minimum (use queue systems and async call)
+If a service is not available, it's impact on other services should be minimum.

 ### Avoid Complexity
+Software development is hard enough.
+Thats why we wanna do things simple.

 ### Monitor The Business

-### Focus On Our Business
+Business decisions need data to back them up, so we monitor.

-### Reactive Manifesto
+### Be Reactive
-Developing systems according to Reactive Manifesto (http://www.reactivemanifesto.org/) allows us to create flexible, loosely-coupled and scalable applications.
+We develop systems according to the Reactive Manifesto.
+That makes us more flexible and scalable.
-Reactive Programming combined with Reactive Systems Design is a main tools for dealing with technical problems on backend which occurs when data and load is constantly growing and high availability is required.

 ## Design And Delivery